 - beach volleyball court

 - quarter-mile paved ADA accessible trail that loops around the open space passing the playground, baseball field, and picnic shelter.
-Children will get a kick out of the quaint bridge.

 - Prospector Pavilion, which can be reserved (see below).

 PARK RULES: Rules are needed to preserve the park and the experiences of park patrons.
 Rules are posted at various locations throughout the park and must be observed.
 Alcoholic beverages are not permitted.
 For a full list of the park rules, please click here.

 THE GOLD PANNING DEMONSTRATION AREA IS CLOSED FOR THE WINTER.

 Free gold panning demonstrations are scheduled to return the last week of March, weather permitting.
 Bags of mining rough with either gold or gems, minerals, or fossils, along with basic prospecting equipment, are available for purchase year round in the Mess Hall of the Gold Mining Camp Museum